MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-monitor.md

 ### Create email alerts

-Once you've attached your server to Azure Monitor, you can use the intelligent hyperlinks within the **Tools > Azure Monitor** select **visit the Azure portal** to create new alerts.
+Once you've attached your server to Azure Monitor, you can use the intelligent hyperlinks within the **Tools > Azure Monitor**, under Alerts and actions, select **Configure monitoring and alerts from the Azure portal** to create new alerts.
 Windows Admin Center automatically enables performance counters to be collected, so you can easily [create new alerts](/azure/azure-monitor/platform/alerts-log) by using one of the predefined queries or writing your own.

 ### Consolidated view across multiple servers